WRITTEN BY DR. SWATHI

 Quarantine has really opened our eyes to what is most important: our family, our friends, our dreams and our health.
 In the new normal, you are probably wondering how CBD can fit into your routine.
 When prioritizing your health, CBD can be an incredible addition to your workout routine.
 Read on to see why!

 As a western-trained pharmacist, my unconventional curiosity of thinking outside the expected scope of my practice to promote overall health and wellness has led to integrative medicine and medical cannabis.
-For chronic disease state management, integrative health modalities emphasize the importance of lifestyle factors including nutrition, stress management, sleep hygiene and, of course, exercise.
+For chronic disease state management, integrative health modalities emphasize the importance of lifestyle factors including nutrition, stress management, sleep care and, of course, exercise.

 It is widely known and accepted that physical activity can cause an altered state of consciousness and mental status.
 To discuss the relationship of physical activity and CBD, it is important, first, to understand the importance of our endocannabinoid system (ECS) that plays a vital role in the regulation of psychological and cognitive processes to promote overall homeostasis, or balance, in the body.
 Not only can you consume cannabinoids from the cannabis plant (eg. phytocannabinoids such as CBD and tetrahydrocannabinol (THC)), the body also synthesizes its own cannabinoids also known as endocannabinoids (eg. anandamide (AEA) and 2-arachidonoylglycerol (2-AG)).